 Through flashbacks and vignettes, we learn that Bendrix and Sarah fell in love quickly – it was the kind of affair that burns bright and fast – and he was increasingly frustrated by her refusal to divorce her husband (an impotent and amiable civil servant).
 Bendrix and Sarah were engaging in a little afternoon delight when a bomb went off (oh, yeah, there was a whole world war going on in the background, by the way), and it was shortly after that incident that she left him.
 The private dick reads Sarah’s diary from that day – ew, gross, I hate him – and reports to Bendrix that, in the moment of the bomb blast, Sarah made a vow to God that she would cut off her adulterous affair if He would let Bendrix survive the incident.
 That’s where things start to get religious-y, and the story takes some weird turns.

 Sarah, unsurprisingly, has a lot of internal conflict over the whole situation.
-She checks out a few churches, and tries real hard to get her shit together… but then she up and dies of a lung infection.
+She checks out a few churches, and tries real hard to get her shit together… but then she quickly dies of a lung infection.
 And then all this miracle-y stuff happens.
 I told you it takes some weird turns!
 The most twisted part, in my humble opinion, is that when the adultress dies, her lover moves in with her husband.
 Greene explains that like it’s the most natural thing in the world, but it really creeped me out.
 The rest of The End Of The Affair is just Bendrix trying to reconcile Sarah’s death and her supposed faith, trying to figure out whether there really is a God, yadda yadda yadda.
 It’s heavy stuff, but the book is really short, so there’s not a lot of time for exposition: he just has a few revelations, but stays mad.
 The end.

 Yes, The End Of The Affair is super-short.
-In fact, it reads more like a long short-story than a novella or a novel.
+In fact, it reads more like a long short-story than a novel.
 Greene did his best to address major questions about faith, religion, obsession, jealousy, and the obligations placed upon men and women in hetero relationships, in as few words as possible.
 It really reminded me of that TED talk about jealousy in literature, which is well worth checking out.

 My tl;dr summary: The End Of The Affair is a short novel about a scorned lover’s creepy pursuit of his best mate’s wife, who dies mid-way through her conversion to Catholicism.
 If I had to sum the book up in a single word, I would choose “bitter”: it sounds bitter, it feels bitter, it tastes bitter on your tongue as you read it.
 It’s not a romantic read, and probably not one to pick up if you’re looking to restore your faith in God (or humanity, come to that), but it’s certainly an interesting cautionary tale: never dump a writer without telling him why, or chances are you’ll find yourself a character in a book like this one.